zotlann/cs480Hewitt/PA7/README.md

 | <kbd>0</kbd> | . |

 ## Extra Credit
-Live adjustment of simulation speed? **Of course.**
+Live adjustment of simulation speed - Done.
-Configuration file? **Ever heard of .xml?
-We got plenty of those.**

-Draws planet orbit path?
+Configuration file - Using the implemented timyxml2 library, we use .xml files for configurations.
-Option to go from actual data to scaled view? **By switching the config folder, you can do just that.**
+Option to go from actual data to scaled view - By switching the config folder, you can do just that.
-Proper rings on other planets?

 *Flat Earth though...*